Mary Cassatt: Later life

-Also in 1891, Chicago businesswoman Bertha Palmer approached Cassatt to paint a 12' × 58' mural about "Modern Woman" for the Women's Building for the World's Columbian Exposition to be held in 1893.
+Also in 1891, Chicago socialite Bertha Palmer approached Cassatt to paint a 12' × 58' mural about "Modern Woman" for the Women's Building for the World's Columbian Exposition to be held in 1893.
 Cassatt completed the project over the next two years while living in France with her mother.
 The mural was designed as a triptych.
 The central theme was titled Young Women Plucking the Fruits of Knowledge or Science.
 The left panel was Young Girls Pursuing Fame and the right panel Arts, Music, Dancing.
 The mural displays a community of women apart from their relation to men, as accomplished persons in their own right.
 Palmer considered Cassatt to be an American treasure and could think of no one better to paint a mural at an exposition that was to do so much to focus the world's attention on the status of women.
-Unfortunately the mural did not survive following the run of the exhibition when the building was torn down.
+Following the world's fair, the mural came into Bertha Palmer's possession, where it remained as late as 1911, but it disappeared after Palmer's death in 1918.
 Cassatt made several studies and paintings on themes similar to those in the mural, so it is possible to see her development of those ideas and images.
 Cassatt also exhibited other paintings in the Exposition.

 As the new century arrived, Cassatt served as an advisor to several major art collectors and stipulated that they eventually donate their purchases to American art museums.
 In recognition of her contributions to the arts, France awarded her the Légion d'honneur in 1904.
 Although instrumental in advising American collectors, recognition of her art came more slowly in the United States.
 Even among her family members back in America, she received little recognition and was totally overshadowed by her famous brother.

 Mary Cassatt's brother, Alexander Cassatt, was president of the Pennsylvania Railroad from 1899 until his death in 1906.
 She was shaken, as they had been close, but she continued to be very productive in the years leading up to 1910.
 An increasing sentimentality is apparent in her work of the 1900s; her work was popular with the public and the critics, but she was no longer breaking new ground, and her Impressionist colleagues who once provided stimulation and criticism were dying.
 She was hostile to such new developments in art as post-Impressionism, Fauvism and Cubism.
 Two of her works appeared in the Armory Show of 1913, both images of a mother and child.